Jen Foster: Career

 At the same time the CD was being recorded Foster's mother began her battle with cancer and over those next few years Foster was called to spend a lot of time with her mother and family.
-It was at this time that Foster wrote the song inspired by her mother "The Least I Can Do."

-In 2009, Foster was invited by Bart Herbison to be the artist/writer representative on the very distinguished board at Nashville Songwriters Association International (NSAI).
-This board consists of some of the very best and most successful songwriters in music: Jessi Alexander ("The Climb", Miley Cyrus), Rivers Rutherford ("Homewrecker", Gretchen Wilson), Danny Wells ("Check Yes Or No", George Strait), Clay Mills ("Don't Think I Don't Think About It", Darius Rucker), Byron Hill ("Fool Hearted Memory", George Strait), Steve Bogard ("Damn Your Eyes", Etta James), and many others.
-Through her work with NSAI, Foster travelled to Washington DC to fight for the rights and fair compensation which songwriters are entitled to.
+It was at this time that Foster wrote the song inspired by her mother "The Least I Can Do".
+In 2009, Foster was invited by Bart Herbison to be the artist/writer representative on the board at Nashville Songwriters Association International (NSAI).
+This board consists of some of the most successful songwriters in music: Jessi Alexander ("The Climb", Miley Cyrus), Rivers Rutherford ("Homewrecker", Gretchen Wilson), Danny Wells ("Check Yes Or No", George Strait), Clay Mills ("Don't Think I Don't Think About It", Darius Rucker), Byron Hill ("Fool Hearted Memory", George Strait), Steve Bogard ("Damn Your Eyes", Etta James), and many others.
+Through her work with NSAI, Foster travelled to Washington, D.C. to fight for the rights and fair compensation which songwriters are entitled to.
 Foster performed some her original compositions for Barbara Boxer, Jim Cooper, Lamar Alexander, and other members of Congress and the Senate, in an effort to remind them the value of a song.

-Foster released the single "I Didn't Just Kiss Her", a tongue-in-cheek response to Katy Perry's hit I Kissed a Girl.
-Despite the controversial subject Jen has said the reaction to her single has been "surprisingly, overwhelmingly positive" although a few people have emailed her expressing their offense.
+Foster released the single "I Didn't Just Kiss Her", a tongue-in-cheek response to Katy Perry's hit "I Kissed a Girl".
+Despite the controversial subject Foster said the reaction to her single has been "surprisingly, overwhelmingly positive" although a few people have e-mailed her expressing their offense.

-2009 was also the year that Foster's song "Venice Beach" was chosen to be the theme song for the popular web series "VENICE" which is a spin-off from the CBS soap opera "The Guiding Light".
-Other original songs by Jen, including "She", "I'm in Love With You", and "I Can't Believe", were regularly featured in the series.
+2009 was also the year that Foster's song "Venice Beach" was chosen to be the theme song for the popular web series Venice, which is a spin-off from the CBS soap opera The Guiding Light.
+Other original songs by Foster, including "She", "I'm in Love With You", and "I Can't Believe", were regularly featured in the series.
 Thousands of new fans have embraced Foster's music as a result of this placement.
 In 2011 the series won an Emmy for Best Daytime Short Format.